Mass General Cancer Center’s Illuminations Rotating Art Exhibit: An Inspirational Distraction

 Illuminations celebrated its 15th anniversary in November with an event at the Paul S. Russell MD Museum of Medical History and Innovation, where it introduced a new video and a new program: Illuminations Live.
 One of the local artists, Jonathan Zuker from Rockport, has become the artist in residence.
 His father was treated for cancer at Mass General 13 years ago, and Zuker discovered that painting was a great outlet for him.
 He comes to the Mass General Cancer Center on Wednesdays and paints in the hallways.
 People can just sit and watch him, but most tend to walk by and talk to him about what he’s painting.
 “Many people feel stressed or anxious, and to be able to sit down and watch a painting come to life helps to reduce that anxiety and create that sense of awe,” Carleton says.

 In addition to Illuminations and Illuminations Live, Carleton says that the center is piloting another residency that adds some technology to the program.
 Justin Freed, who does mostly nature videos, is the digital artist in residence.
 Some of his videos have been exhibited in the Support and Education Hub.
 “We have plans to try to make the digital artwork more accessible to people, so maybe they could pull it up on their own device and experience the soothing benefits of watching that nature video while they’re waiting for their appointment,” Carleton says.

 The cancer journey is not an easy one, but Illuminations works to make it more positive.
 “I like to say that supporting Illuminations is a really easy way to brighten a patient’s day,” Carleton continues.
 “Whether it’s helping us support the artist-in-residence program or the rotation providing artwork, it is a tangible way to make an immediate impact on somebody’s experience.”

-This post is a sponsored collaboration between Mass General and Boston magazine's advertising department.
+This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.